reapit/foundations/packages/connect-session/README.md

   // The url to the Reapit Connect instance.
 While in beta this is the below URL but will need to be context aware in full prod/
   connectOAuthUrl: 'https://dev.connect.reapit.cloud',
   // The relative path you want to re-direct in your application after a successful login.
 You will have supplied this when you registered your app.
-  // Defaults to '' or the route of your project if not supplied
+  // Defaults to '' or the root of your project if not supplied
   connectLoginRedirectPath: '/some-redirect-path',
   // The relative path you want to re-direct in your application after a successful logout.
 You will have supplied this when you registered your app.
   // Defaults to '/login' if not supplied